 Greek tomato fritters – Tomatokeftedes

 Tomato fritters, also known as tomatokeftedes, are a popular dish from the Greek island of Santorini.
-They are a delicious vegetarian option that showcases the vibrant flavors of ripe tomatoes during the summer season.
+They are a delicious vegetarian option that showcases the vibrant flavors of ripe tomatoes in summer.

 If you make this recipe, you have to let me know!
 I absolutely love your feedback.
-This is a huge motivation for me and it keeps 30daysofgreekfood’s kitchen alive.
-Bookmark this recipe and leave your rate and comment below, or take a photo with your Greek Vegan Olive Oil Flatbread and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.
+This is a huge motivation for me and keeps 30daysofgreekfood’s kitchen alive.
+Bookmark this recipe and leave your rate and comment below, or take a photo with your Mediterranean Olive Oil Flatbread and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.

 This post has been updated since July 2018.
 It contains new photos, an updated recipe, and more cultural elements as a special traditional recipe like Ladenia deserves.